Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 April 2025 16.58.44 UTC
+- WIB: Senin, 28 April 2025 18.12.28 UTC
-- WITA: Senin, 28 April 2025 17.58.44 UTC
+- WITA: Senin, 28 April 2025 19.12.28 UTC
-- WIT: Senin, 28 April 2025 18.58.44 UTC
+- WIT: Senin, 28 April 2025 20.12.28 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational